anonaka/Utajima/README.md

-Utajima
+#Utajima
 =======

+## Feature

 Music Player for iOS in swift.
 Supports queueing.

+## TODO

+* Save list to the core data when application quits.
+* Handle low memory warning.